Toggle: English / Spanish

 - Weakness of the hips, legs, or feet

-Later, similar symptoms may appear in the arms and hands, which may include a claw-like hand.
+Later, similar symptoms may appear in the arms and hands.
+These may include a claw-like hand.

 A physical exam may show: